 71303-05 REFERENCES

-References are included in ection 71303-02.
+References are included in Section 71303-02.

 71303-06 PROCEDURE COMPLETION

-Recommended sample sizes are described as part of each inspection described in ection 2, Inspection Requirements and Guidance.
+Recommended sample sizes are described as part of each inspection described in Section 2, Inspection Requirements and Guidance.
 For cases where the term several is used, the sample size is two to five items.
 If the recommended sample size is not available, state that in the

 inspection write-up and use the samples available.
-This inspection procedure can be considered complete when the inspections described in ection 2 have been completed and the inspection report has been issued.
+This inspection procedure can be considered complete when the inspections described in Section 2 have been completed and the inspection report has been issued.

 END